 Provision for income taxes consists primarily of income taxes in foreign jurisdictions in which we conduct business and withholding taxes.
 We maintain a full valuation allowance for domestic and certain foreign deferred tax assets, including net operating loss carryforwards and certain domestic tax credits.
-In prior years, we reorganized our corporate structure and intercompany relationships to more closely align with the international nature of our business activities.
-Our corporate structure has caused, and may continue to cause, disproportionate relationships between our overall effective tax rate and other jurisdictional measures.
+Our valuation allowance has caused, and may continue to cause, disproportionate relationships between our overall effective tax rate and other jurisdictional measures.